tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关通知/工业和信息化部关于规范互联网信息服务使用域名的通知_intl.md

 Please supplement the relevant information for your domain name according to the requirements of the Notice as soon as possible in order to ensure the smooth filing processing.

 ## Domain Name Verification Rules for Website Filing
-You can pass the domain name verification for website filing only when **all** of the following conditions are satisfied:
+You can pass the domain name verification for website filing only if **all** of the following conditions are satisfied:
 - The top-level domain corresponding to the domain name for website filing is approved by the state; [Domain Name Industry Management Information Announcement of the Ministry of Industry and Information Technology](http://xn--eqrt2g.xn--vuq861b/#)
 - The domain name for website filing is registered and managed by the nationally recognized domain name registration service agencies;